withanageyasiru/diabetic-retinopathy-detection/README.md

 name_of_environment python=3.8
 ```

-Then go to the location where your project wants to create and run the command using package manager [pip](https://pip.pypa.io/en/stable/)
+Then go to the location where your project wants to create and make a file named as requirements.txt and copy these.
+  * matplotlib
+  * opencv-contrib-python==3.4.2.17
+  * opencv-python==3.4.2.17
+  * tensorflow==2.2.0

+Then run the followning command using package manager [pip](https://pip.pypa.io/en/stable/)

 ```bash
 pip install -r requirements.txt